Connections & the dataflow graph

 The dependency graph

-So that an edit does not force a full recompute, Core tracks a dependency graph: which prims depend on which, derived from the connections.
+To keep an edit from forcing a full recompute, Core tracks a dependency graph: which Elements depend on which, derived from the connections.
 When an input changes, only the outputs that actually depend on it are invalidated, and an evaluation cache keeps repeated reads of unchanged values cheap.

-Crucially, none of this lives in a parallel "compute graph" you must keep in sync with the document.
-The graph the evaluator pulls through is the prims and their connections — the same Document you saved.
-There is no build step from "document" to "scene graph," which is the property that makes the model safe to drive live from a UI or an agent: change a value, and exactly the dependent values recompute, with no separate structure to rebuild.
+The dependency graph the evaluator pulls through is the Elements and their connections, the same Document you saved.
+The document doubles as the scene graph, so it is safe to drive live from a UI or an agent: change a value, and exactly the dependent values recompute against one structure.

 Connections link properties within one document.
-To link across documents — to reuse whole subtrees — see composition.
+To link across documents, reusing whole subtrees, see composition.